MANGA REVIEW | "Jujustu Kaisen" - Volume Zero

 Nevertheless, there’s some good to be found in Volume Zero, especially when it comes to the visual style and action.
 Akutami had a solid vision right at the get-go of how Jujutsu Kaisen was going to throw down for its readers.
 The fights with the other curses are purely badass, with a sliver of humor here and there to showcase the protagonists’ personalities.
 Visually, they have that rough-around-the-edges look with an explosive attention to detail in every punch, kick, and jujutsu maneuver.

 It’s understandable why Yuta was replaced with Yuji in the long run, but a part of me hopes that he can return in some fashion in the main Jujutsu Kaisen series.
 There’s a great amount of care placed in his bond with Rika and the curse that she became, which could at the very least make for an interesting meetup if he ever crossed paths with Yuta and his Sukuna curse.
-For now, Jujutsu Kaisen 0 acts as an interesting look at what could’ve been; it’s now up to Akutami to see if Yuta can be interested in any way in the series that Tokyo Metropolitan Curse Technical School evolved into.
+For now, Jujutsu Kaisen 0 acts as an interesting look at what could’ve been; it’s now up to Akutami to see if Yuta can be inserted in any way into the series that Tokyo Metropolitan Curse Technical School evolved into.

 Promotional consideration provided by Gabrielle Dyer of VIZ Media